altomator/Image_Retrieval/README.md

 ##### Face and object detection
-A couple of Python scripts are used to apply face and objet detection to the .
+A couple of Python scripts are used to apply face and objet detection to the illustrations.
 They output CSV data that must then be imported in the XML metadata files.

 ###### OpenCV/dnn module
 The [dnn](https://github.com/opencv/opencv/tree/master/modules/dnn) module can be used to try some pretrained neural network models imported from frameworks as Caffe or Tensorflow.